accoumar12/hypermedia-applications/README.md

 - **Cards**: Cards are UI components that represent a small, self-contained unit of content.
 Cards contain:
     - Image, Area and role of people working in the company in "Our Team" section.
     - Logo, CEO and Area of companies of Investments in "Investments" section.
+    - In details the properties are:
+        - title: main information to display.
+It is the **name** of the person or of the company
+        - subtitle: second information to display.
+It is the role and the area in the company for people.
+        - link: link to the page description
 - **Footer**: The footer component appears at the bottom of the webpage or application screen and gives some information about:
     - Copyright notices
     - Services and contacts  links.